Collective attack free controlled quantum key agreement without quantum memory: New CQKA protocol

-\item [{Step~5}] Alice (Bob) performs the CNOT operation on each qubit of her (his) sequence $S_{1}(S_{4})$ as the target qubit with the consecutive qubit of sequence $A_{2}$ $(A_{3})$ as the control qubit.\\ Now, each party has a correlated two-qubit system with particle pairs $1,2$ and $3,4$. \item [{Step~6}] Alice (Bob) preforms Bell measurement on her (his) two-qubit system and gets measurement result $r_{A}$ $(r_{B})$ (using Eq$.$(\ref{eq:final outcome corresponding relation})). \\ They keep this result private.
-Bob notes the classical bit sequence $k_{B}$ that he gets from the outcome of the measurement result of his system using the correlation from Eq$.$(\ref{eq:Bob's corresponding relation}). \item [{Step~7}] Alice and Bob request Charlie to announce the classical sequence $k_{C}$ publicly. \item [{Step~8}] After Charlie's announcement Alice and Bob also announce their classical bit sequences $k_{A}$ and $k_{B}$ publicly. \item [{Step~9}] Alice (Bob) guesses the Bob's (Alice's) classical bit sequence $r_{B}$ $(r_{A})$ with the mapping which is illustrated in Table \ref{tab:Relation of final key and announcement for P1}, and do modulo $2$ addition between subsequent bit elements of the sequence $r_{A}$ and $r_{B}$.
-If the result of modulo $2$ addition is $00$ or $11$ ($01$ or $10$) the final result $K_{i}=0$ $(1)$. \end{description} Alice and Bob, both take a subset of the final key $\left(K_{i}\right)$ and compare it with each other.
+\item [{Step~5}] Both Alice and Bob perform a CNOT operation, using each qubit in $S_{A}$ and $S_{B}$ as the target qubit and the corresponding qubit in $S_{C_{1}}$ and $S_{C_{2}}$ as the control qubit, respectively.
+This results in a correlated two-qubit system with pairs $({\rm C_{1},A)}$ for Alice and ${\rm (C_{2},B})$ for Bob. \item [{Step~6}] Alice and Bob each perform a Bell-state measurement on their two-qubit systems and obtain results $r_{A}$ and $r_{B},$ respectively (using Eq. (\ref{eq:final outcome corresponding relation})). \\ They keep these results private.
+Bob also records a classical bit sequence $k_{B}$ derived from his measurement results using the correlation defined in Eq. (\ref{eq:Bob's corresponding relation}). \item [{Step~7}] Alice and Bob request Charlie to publicly announce his classical bit sequence $k_{C}$. \item [{Step~8}] After Charlie's announcement, Alice and Bob also share their classical bit sequences $k_{A}$ and $k_{B}$ publicly. \item [{Step~9}] Using the mapping provided in Table \ref{tab:Relation of final key and announcement for P1}, Alice predicts Bob's bit sequence $r_{B}$, and Bob predicts Alice's bit sequence $r_{A}$.
+They then perform modulo 2 addition between corresponding elements of $r_{A}$ and $r_{B}$.
+If the result (by modulo $2$ addition) is $00$ or $11$, the final key bit $K_{i}=0$; if it is $01$ or $10$, then $K_{i}=1$. \end{description} Alice and Bob, both take a subset of the final key $\left(K_{i}\right)$ and compare it with each other.
 If they get key mismatch probability or error rate is more than a tolerable error limit, they abort the protocol or else accept the final key for their secure communication purpose after post-processing steps involving error correction and privacy amplification.
-The CQKA protocol is also presented through a flowchart shown in figure \ref{fig:This-flowchart-depicting}.
+The CQKA protocol is also presented through a flowchart shown in Figure \ref{fig:This-flowchart-depicting}.